Meet The Consultants

 Caroline has been managing soft tissue and peripheral joint disorders using steroid injections for many years.
 She specialises in musculoskeletal physiotherapy and is a clinical specialist spinal practitioner.

 Graham is Balance’s clinical director and leads the sports injury team.
 He has over 30 years experience of working with athletes at the highest levels of sporting performance.
 He is the Chief Physiotherapist to the All England Lawn Tennis Club (Wimbledon) and has attended numerous Olympic and Commonwealth games as HQ physiotherapist to Team GB and Team Wales.

-Jonathan is a strength and conditioning coach, physiotherapist and specialist in movement practises.
-With over thirty years of experience in physical training (including service as a Royal Marine Commando) and as a health professional he understands movement is at the root of our mental and emotional wellbeing as well as our physical health.
+Jonathan is a physiotherapist specialising in movement practises.
+Thirty years of experience in physical training and 21 years as a health professional, Jonathan understands that movement is at the root of our mental and emotional wellbeing as well as our physical health.
 His sessions emphasise the absolute necessity of good daily movement habits to achieve good health and teaching of mindful breathing and movement practices.